nihlaeth/Nagios_check_smartmon/README.txt

 The device `/dev/ad0` is used on FreeBSD systems, so if you run another system you must set the appropriate name.

+== Caveats ==
+The -a option currently does not work when using software raid or encryption, since psutil reports the /dev/mapper/* device rather than the actual physical device.

 = Contact =